 What it is

 VIBE Afterschool is a free, open framework for running an AI skills program as an extracurricular activity.
-One afternoon a week for twelve weeks, a small group of students works alongside their teacher champion and a rotating group of 3–5 volunteer professionals to build a real project using AI tools.
-The semester ends with a public showcase.
-Every student ships one working project.
+One afternoon a week for twelve weeks, students work with one advisor to build a real project using AI tools.
+AI-fluent guides from the community visit when available.
+The semester ends with a public showcase, and every student ships one working project.

 The framework is published under a Creative Commons license.
 Any school, teacher, or community group can run it.
 No approval from VIBE is required.